An evidence based practical guide to designing strong conversational experiences for SMBs

 In 2022 XAPP AI launched Optimal Conversations™ for SMBs to bring enterprise-level Conversational AI to a broader audience.
 The product was designed for small and medium businesses and offered intelligent chat solutions targeting specific industry verticals such as roofing, home remodeling, legal, plumbing, etc. To give you a sense of our scale, at one point this year we launched 500 conversational AI experiences for clients in just 60 days.

-When new clients sign up, the technology crawls all of their websites to build a Unified Knowledge Base™ that returns highly relevant and accurate answers to specific questions.
+When new clients sign up, the technology crawls all of their websites to build a Unified Knowledge Model™ that returns highly relevant and accurate answers to specific questions.
 Our low-code and no-code options make it easy for users to easily add custom welcome messages and rich message options to help qualify and route drive users to preferred actions such as free estimate, free quote, free consultation, or contact us.

 After months of collecting data from the thousands of conversations had between small and medium-sized businesses and their prospects and customers, we’ve identified six best practices about human-computer interaction (HCI) design for chatbots and intelligent virtual assistants: